joquendo/hackerrank/README.md

-# hackerrank
+# Hacker Rank
-Daily Code Challenges
+Daily Code Challenges from https://www.hackerrank.com using Javascript, Python, and C#.